 About Public Appointments

-You’ll take part in discussions, review paperwork, work with partner organisations and oversee the preparation, approval and implementation of corporate plans.
-It’s a place for you to have a say and express your ideas, ensuring the organisations delivers on its corporate objectives and runs efficiently.
+As part of the role you will take part in discussions, review paperwork, work with partner organisations, overseeing the preparation, approval and implementation of corporate plans.
+It is a place for you to have a say and express your ideas, ensuring the organisation delivers on its corporate objectives and runs efficiently.

 The actual time commitment is usually only a few days a month (though some posts will have greater demands).
 Appointments range from a few days a year to a more substantial commitment.
 The majority involve attending Board meetings - for which some preparation is needed, whilst some posts may involve other duties as well.
 For most public appointments there will only be an expectation to attend Board meetings for a day or two each month.

 Many public appointments are made under a system regulated and monitored by the Commissioner for Ethical Standard in Public Life in Scotland.
 It is the role of the Commissioner to ensure that appointments are made fairly and openly, whilst being based on how well people match the skills required for the role.